Cold Hardy Berries and Dwarf Sour Cherries

 2) Educate growers and consumers on which fruits do well in the state and how to grow them.

 3) Increase the supply and demand for Montana-grown fruits.

-Western Agricultural Research Center (WARC) is collaborating with Montana State University (MSU) Extension, MSU-Plant Sciences, and Flathead Valley Community College to evaluate the cold hardiness, flavor, and productivity of nearly 50 varieties of haskap, aronia, dwarf sour cherry, elderberry, saskatoons (serviceberry), and currant at four sites across the state.
+Western Agricultural Research Center (WARC) is collaborating with Montana State University (MSU) Extension, MSU-Plant Sciences, and Flathead Valley Community College to evaluate the cold hardiness, flavor, and productivity of nearly 50 varieties of haskap, aronia, dwarf sour cherry, elderberry, saskatoons, and black and red currant at four sites across the state.
 The sites will be located at Corvallis, Kalispell, Bozeman, and two locations in Helena.
 The trial will measure the varieties' winter hardiness, pest susceptibility, production, and flavor.
 Support for this project has been provided by the MT Department of Agriculture Specialty Crop Block Grant and USDA-NIFA-HATCH.